By Joan Stewart

 Subject line: Great news to share with you….

-Body: I want to keep you in the loop about some cool publicity I got this month in Parents magazine…
+Body: I want to keep you in the loop about some cool author publicity I got this month in Parents magazine…

 Notice that all but the first word in the subject of the email are lower case with three periods at the end.
 These little touches make the email look more personal.